You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 And I'm very, very nervous, especially with Obama getting all this stuff passed.

-I mean, it's like I said look, you haven't seen anything.
+I mean, like I said.

-I I try to tell people all last year, this last year of Obama, he's unchecked.
+I try to tell people all last year, this last year of Obama, he's unchecked.

 You wait to see what Obama does.

-And I I'll tell you something.
+And I'll tell you something.

-Ted Cruz to a lot of people has been the single greatest conservative opportunity since Ronald Reagan.
+Ted Cruz, to a lot of people, has been the single greatest conservative opportunity since Ronald Reagan.

 There's nobody that's come as close.

-Now, Cruz is not Reagan in some key areas, not policy, but uh but nevertheless, and they were all pretty confident that with the the field as it was with seventeen people and the uh conservatives were very much aware the establishment was was not uh gonna succeed with Jeb Bush.
+And they were all pretty confident that with the field as it was with 17 people and the conservatives were very much aware the establishment was not going to succeed with Jeb Bush.

-I mean, we just we instinctively knew this.
+I mean, we instinctively knew this.

-There were there's no momentum for the establishment, no matter how much money they were at Cruz was going to be in Trump coming in.
+There was no momentum for the establishment, no matter how much money they raised.

-It's been maddening, it's been frustrating, and all of this has had practical meaning.
+And all of this has had practical meaning.

 We're losing the country and we're losing it fast.